Creamed Honey from Shelley, Idaho

 8. Natural Skincare

 Honey is not only great for consumption but also for topical application.
 It has moisturizing properties and can make it an excellent ingredient for homemade skincare products.
-I like to make my own skincare products like face masks and scrubs, using honey.
+I like to make my skincare products, like face masks and scrubs, using honey.

 9. Great For Your Diet

-Honey helps protect our bodies because it’s a natural ingredient found in nature and it’s just overall great for our diets.
+Honey helps protect our bodies because it’s a natural ingredient found in nature and is just great for our diets overall.

 10. Weight Management